An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Methods

 where a cross-validation with $k_{\text{training}}$ iterations is used to define subsets of the full dataset for training ($\mathcal{D}^{(i)}_{\text{train}}$) and validation ($\mathcal{D}^{(i)}_{\text{valid}}$).
-In order to combine model selection and hyperparameter optimization, the problem can be reformulated as a pure hyperparameter optimization problem by introducing a new hyperparameter $\lambda_r$ that selects between algorithms: $\Delta = \Delta^{(1)} \bigcup \ldots \bigcup \Delta^{(m)} \bigcup \{\lambda_r \}$ \citep{RN56}.
-Thus, $\lambda_r$ defines which algorithm from $\mathcal{A}$ and which associated hyperparameter space $\Delta$ are used.
+In order to combine model selection and hyperparameter optimization, the problem can be reformulated as a pure hyperparameter optimization problem by introducing a new hyperparameter $\lambda_r$ that selects between algorithms: $\boldsymbol{\Lambda} = \boldsymbol{\Lambda}^{(1)} \bigcup \ldots \bigcup \boldsymbol{\Lambda}^{(m)} \bigcup \{\lambda_r \}$ \cite{RN56}.
+Thus, $\lambda_r$ defines which algorithm from $\mathcal{A}$ and which associated hyperparameter space $\boldsymbol{\Lambda}$ are used.
 This results in:

-We extend the CASH problem to the complete radiomics workflow, consisting of various components.
+We extend the CASH optimization problem to the complete radiomics workflow, consisting of various components.
 The parameters of all algorithms are treated as hyperparameters.
 Furthermore, instead of introducing a single hyperparameter to select between algorithms, we define multiple algorithm selection hyperparameters.
-Two categories are distinguished: 1) for optional components, an \textit{activator} hyperparameter is introduced to determine whether the component is actually used or not; and 2) for mandatory components, an integer \textit{selector} hyperparameter is introduced to select one of the available algorithms.
-Optional components that contain multiple algorithms have both an \textit{activator} and \textit{selector} hyperparameter.
-We thus reformulate CASH for a collection of $t$ algorithm sets $\mathcal{A_C} = \mathcal{A}_1 \bigcup \ldots \bigcup \mathcal{A}_t$ and the collection of associated hyperparameter spaces $\Delta_C = \Delta_1 \bigcup \ldots \bigcup \Delta_t $.
-Including the \textit{activator} and \textit{selector} model selection parameters within the hyperparameter collections, similar to \autoref{eq: CASH2}, this results in:
+Two categories are distinguished: 1) for optional components, \textit{activator} hyperparameters are introduced to determine whether the component is used; and 2) for mandatory components, integer \textit{selector} hyperparameters are introduced to select one of the available algorithms.
+Optional components that contain multiple algorithms have both \textit{activator} and \textit{selector} hyperparameters.
+We thus reformulate CASH optimization for a collection of $t$ algorithm sets $\mathcal{A_C} = \mathcal{A}_1 \bigcup \ldots \bigcup \mathcal{A}_t$ and the collection of associated hyperparameter spaces $\boldsymbol{\Lambda}_C = \boldsymbol{\Lambda}_1 \bigcup \ldots \bigcup \boldsymbol{\Lambda}_t $.
+Including \textit{activator} and \textit{selector} model selection parameters within the collections, similar to \autoref{eq: CASH2}, this results in:

 A schematic overview of the algorithm and hyperparameter search space is shown in \autoref{fig: schematic}.
-The resulting framework is coined {\toolbox{WORC}} (Workflow for Optimal Radiomics Classification).
-Including new algorithms and hyperparameters in this reformulation is straight-forward, as these can simply be added to $\mathcal{A_C}$ and $\Delta_C$, respectively.
+Including new algorithms and hyperparameters in this reformulation is straight-forward, as these can simply be added to $\mathcal{A_C}$ and $\boldsymbol{\Lambda}_C$, respectively.